 Flywheel vs WP Engine Load Time Test Summary

 As you can see, Flywheel was 79 milliseconds faster than WP Engine in my load time test.
-However, as both hosts were fast, there wasn’t that much of a significant difference in performance between WP Engine and Flywheel.
+However, as both hosts were fast, there wasn’t that much of a difference in performance between them.

 Therefore, you should experience fast loading times, regardless of which host you choose, although Flywheel does have the edge over WP Engine, according to my results.

-Verdict: Flywheel win here as they were faster in the test.
-However, Y wasn’t much slower, and both hosts performed very well.
+Verdict: Flywheel won here as it was faster in the test.
+However, WP Engine wasn’t much slower, and both hosts performed very well.

 The experience of using a host is another important factor to take into consideration when weighing your options.
 If features are difficult to use, it doesn’t matter how many you have access to.

 Thankfully, both hosts make it very easy to launch and manage WordPress websites.
 They also both make it easy to migrate an existing WordPress website to their servers.
-However, while WP Engine have a migration plugin that you can use for the transfer, Flywheel have a plugin plus a free migration service.
+However, while WP Engine has a migration plugin you can use for the transfer, Flywheel has a plugin plus a free migration service.